Sandy-latte/100DaysOfCloud/Journey/011/Readme.md

 -designed to analyse images, streaming, and stored vids <3 seconds

 #Amazon Comprehend
--NLP service that uses ML to gain insights in texts. for med case-->Amazon Comprehend Medical-->focouses on extracting info from unstructured med text
+-NLP service that uses ML to gain insights in texts. for med case-->Amazon Comprehend Medical-->focuses on extracting info from unstructured med text

 ## Social Proof